aaronsavic/library-app/README.md

 # library-app
-Tech Stack : Node JS, Express, React JS, and MYSQL (MERN Stack);
+Tech Stack :
+-Node JS, Express, React JS, and MYSQL (MERN Stack);
 How to Run :